 He dropped it from her throat and let the hormones take over while she remained frozen, still stooping from the last high and now freshly shaken from the current circumstance.
-He kissed her forehead, holding her neck as he did like an angel seeing the child he was protecting off to bed, and then her cheek, letting himself linger more than he would have liked to.
-He pulled away, holding her hands as he did, and watched as they slipped from his, both now covered in her father’s crimson.
+He kissed her forehead, holding her neck as he did, like an angel seeing the child he was protecting off to bed, and then her cheek, letting himself linger more than he would have liked to.
+He pulled away, holding her hands as he did, and watching as they slipped from his, both now covered in her father’s crimson.

 “Goodnight,” he said, bowing himself out of the laundry mat.